Guides, Italy

 Almost all of Italy’s top cathedrals and museums offer advance booking where you can select what time you’d like to visit.
 This allows you to avoid the hassle of waiting in line while giving you the convenience of visiting at a time convenient for your schedule.
 In fact, some attractions require advance tickets such as the dome climb for Florence’s and Siena’s duomos.

 This saved us loads of time, particularly in Italy’s three top cities: Rome, Florence and Venice.
 It also lets you get guaranteed entry into some of these sights early in the day before they become swamped with other tourists.
-I honestly felt bad watching the people waiting in huge lines while we basically walked right into the Doge’s Palace in Venice.
+I felt bad watching the people waiting in huge lines while we basically walked right into the Doge’s Palace in Venice.

 Planning for Italy’s Weather